 aaron henne – artistic director

-process: We develop all of our projects through a process which takes from 6 months to 2 years.
+theatre dybbuk develops all of its projects through a process which takes from one to three years per show.
 These productions incorporate lyrical language, stylized movement and visceral metaphors to create expressionistic, singularly theatrical experiences.

 cave…a dance for lilith